Michael Briggs (racing driver)

-Michael Briggs (born 24 July 1966 in Port Elizabeth) is a South African auto racing driver.
+Michael Briggs (born 24 July 1966 in Port Elizabeth) is a South African racing driver.

 Career

 He started saloon racing in 1987 with the national Group N Saloon Car Championship, winning the title five times.
 In 1991 he won the South African GTI Championship.
 He had great success racing in the South African Touring Car Championship for Opel, where he was crowned champion in 1993 and 1995, and was runner-up in 1994.
 For the final eight rounds of the British Touring Car Championship he replaced injured driver James Thompson for Vauxhall Sport and finished fifteenth in the championship.

 From 1997 to 2002 he competed in the SATCC, the Malaysian Supercar Championship (champion in 2000) and the Asian Touring Car Championship (ATCC).
 His last season in the ATCC came in 2006 for Team PETRONAS Syntium Proton in a Proton Impian, finishing in third.